sayanlearn/Flower-Classification-using-CNN-pytorch/Readme.md

 ## Getting Started

 The first step is to download the dataset from the given [link](https://www.kaggle.com/alxmamaev/flowers-recognition).
-Clone this repository on your local machine so as to access the .ipynb files.
+Clone this repository on your local machine so as to access the .ipynb files or you can directly access from google colab.
 The structure of the repository is shown as below:
 ```
 Flower-Classification-using-CNN-pytorch